 - Property-Specific Purchase Agreement, which could be used for vacant land or a mobile home

 A Real Estate Assignment Contract is used in a wholesale investment purchase.
 This could include distressed properties that are secured and then assigned to another buyer.
 There are certain terms added to this type of contract, as the term “assigns” is the common word used to differentiate it as an assignment contract.

 This is a contract that binds an owner and a renter to the property.
 Therefore, the proper owner (referred to as a landlord) enters into an agreement with a tenant (the lessee) to reside in the home at a specified monthly rate.
 Additional items to be included in this agreement include payment of utilities and the security deposit.
 It’s important to ensure important items are mentioned in the lease agreement to prevent future legal disputes.

 While a Power of Attorney is generally not used in a real estate contract, such documents could be used in situations if a party is unable to sign the contract, i.e. party is not physically in the country to sign, or has a mental disability.
 In this case, the party can hire another party to act as the power of attorney to sign on his or her behalf.

 This type of contract can also be beneficial if you are the property owner of several investment (rental) properties or if you are carrying for an older parent or family member who might not have the ability to sign the contract.

 If you need help drafting a real estate contract, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.